ydahal1/ydahal1/jokes.md

-I met this girl on a dating site and, I don't know, we just clicked.
+My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.

 [
-Sat Jun 21 00:28:41 UTC 2025
+Sun Jun 22 00:32:11 UTC 2025
  ]